Professor of English, Director of Honors Program

 Additional benefits include:

 - 11:1 student-to-faculty ratio

 - Dedicated suites in residence halls

 - Opportunities to present research and creative work at national conferences and seminars

-- The most up-to-date information regarding scholarship and funding opportunities for graduate and professional work
+- Access to information on scholarships and funding for graduate and professional work

 - American University

 - Columbia University

 - Georgetown University